Pre-Allied Health Pathway

-Hospitals.
 Hospitals provide complete medical care, ranging from diagnostic services, to surgery, to continuous nursing care.
-Some hospitals specialize in treatment of the mentally ill, cancer patients, or children.
+Some hospitals specialize in treatment of the mentally ill, cancer patients or children.
 Hospital-based care may be on an inpatient (overnight) or outpatient basis.
-The mix of workers needed varies, depending on the size, geographic location, goals, philosophy, funding, organization, and management style of the institution.
+The mix of workers needed varies, depending on the size, geographic location, goals, philosophy, funding, organization and management style of the institution.
 As hospitals work to improve efficiency, care continues to shift from an inpatient to outpatient basis whenever possible.

-Nursing and residential care facilities.
-Nursing care facilities provide inpatient nursing, rehabilitation, and health-related personal care to those who need continuous nursing care, but do not require hospital services.
+Nursing care facilities provide inpatient nursing, rehabilitation and health-related personal care to those who need continuous nursing care, but do not require hospital services.
 Nursing aides provide the vast majority of direct care.
 Other facilities, such as convalescent homes, help patients who need less assistance.
-Residential care facilities provide around-the-clock social and personal care to children, the elderly, and others who have limited ability to care for themselves.
-Workers care for residents of assisted-living facilities, alcohol and drug rehabilitation centers, group homes, and halfway houses.
+Residential care facilities provide around-the-clock social and personal care to children, the elderly and others who have limited ability to care for themselves.
+Workers care for residents of assisted-living facilities, alcohol and drug rehabilitation centers, group homes and halfway houses.
 Nursing and medical care, however, are not the main functions of establishments providing residential care, as they are in nursing care facilities.

 In addition, advances in information technology have a perceived improvement on patient care and worker efficiency.
 Devices such as hand-held computers are used record a patient’s medical history.
 Information on vital signs and orders for tests are transferred electronically to a main database; this process eliminates the need for paper and reduces recordkeeping errors.
 Adoption of electronic health records is, however, relatively low presently.